 Pendants, a type of task lighting, can be hung above seating areas, in the kitchen, above bathroom vanities and in the entryway.
 Wall sconces, meanwhile, are a type of accent lighting that’s very popular in home design.
 They come in a wide variety of shapes and light designs and are found in many different rooms of the house.

-Recessed lighting, or can lighting, is a popular form of general lighting.
+Other considerations Recessed lighting, or can lighting, is a popular form of general lighting.
 Lighting Options offers recessed lighting in contemporary, traditional and transitional styles as well as numerous finishes such as brass, bronze, polished nickel and copper.

 Apart from the actual fixture, Vlach says the lighting world is seeing changes in the actual bulb itself, as lighting moves away from incandescent bulbs and compact fluorescent lights, or CFLs, to light-emitting diode, or LED, light bulbs.